Banner 0

 Quick Score Estimation Table

-Students can use the table below to get a quick idea of their expected score range based on the number of correct and wrong answers.
+Students can use the table below to get a quick estimate of their score and expected percentile range based on the number of questions attempted correctly and incorrectly.

 Correct AnswersWrong MCQsEstimated ScoreApproximate Percentile